svens/hello_cmake/README.md

 ### v3

 Same approach as v2, except submodules are used with `include()` instead of `add_subdirectory()`.
-From project hierarchy perspective, this is little different from v2 but in build directory all targets will be in root directory (within build type directory).
+From the project hierarchy perspective, this is little different from v2 but in build directory, all targets will be in root directory (within build type directory).
 Depending on situation, this may be more convenient (for example, if wrapper script needs to copy files somewhere, etc)